mohsanjaffery/elemental/README.md

 ## Limitations

 Lambda functions are hitting allowed limit of 64 characters.
 To resolve this, use stack name as short as possible.
 Tested with 3 characters `elm`.

+`CloudFrontAccessLogsBucket` bucket used for CloudFront logs has hardcoded value, this helps resolve circular dependency between `TransformPartFn` function and `CloudFrontAccessLogsBucket` resource.
+However, this can cause failures when trying to deploy solution repeatably in the same account.
+Resolution: [TODO] add ${AWS::StackID} pseudo parameter to the name.